 Persons wishing to participate should apply at North Entrance.
 Tours are free and no gratuities are to be proffered.
-A new schedule will appear each month in FIELD MUSEUM NEWS.
+A new MUSEUM NEWS.
 Guide-lecturers' services for special tours by parties of ten or more are available free of charge by arrangement with the Director a week in advance.